Persona 3 Reload: Gameplay

 Persona 3 Reload retains its core hybrid of traditional role-playing and social simulation gameplay, but is overhauled aesthetically, graphically and mechanically to integrate systems and features that have been introduced to the Persona series since the original Persona 3s release, specifically deriving from quality-of-life improvements first implemented in Persona 5 (2016).
 In addition to foundational overhauls, Reload refines numerous elements of its graphical user interface to reflect the updated presentation of subsequent entries.
 For story-sensitive tasks, objective descriptions have been added below the display for the date, time of day and moon phase that list actions that must be performed to progress the narrative, which is functionally similar to Persona 5s heads-up display.
 The map display has also been improved in function and form over the original Persona 3, having been expanded in size in addition to depicting more intricacies about the surrounding environment, and now placing markers on important locations that need to be visited for story purposes, much like Persona 5s map.
 The ability for the protagonist to run through areas has also been added.

 New gameplay additions to the social simulation and role-playing portions of the game were introduced in Reload.
 The Iwatodai Dorm where the main party resides outside classes has been expanded upon with multiple activities to perform beyond the original game.
 The protagonist is now able to strike individual conversations with every dorm resident, cook food with resuscitative abilities in the dorm's kitchen, garden and tend plants on the dorm's roof by feeding them nutrients periodically, rent out films to watch using a DVD player, as well as borrow and read books provided to the dorm by the school.
 As with the corresponding in-house activities in Persona 4 and Persona 5, performing these tasks strengthen each of the protagonist's Social Stats which can be used to later pursue specific interactions with Social Links.
 For example, reading books increase the protagonist's Academics for school, while gardening yields the reward of the protagonist being able to learn new Tactics in battle.
 Furthermore, the protagonist can partake in each of the aforementioned activities alongside another party member, which grants them additional buffs for combat scenarios.

+The protagonist helps Junpei Iori answer a question.
+The social simulation element of Persona 3 was improved with numerous new features, including brand-new questions to quizzes like this.